Daire Ó Baoill: Inter-county

 Ó Baoill featured at minor and under-21 level for his county under the management of Declan Bonner.

 With Bonner taking over the senior team following the departure of Rory Gallagher, Ó Baoill made a substitute appearance against Tyrone during Donegal's Division One campaign in the 2018 National Football League.
 It was his only appearance for Donegal during that league campaign.

 Ó Baoill went on to make five senior championship appearances for Donegal in 2018.
 The first of these was a substitute appearance against Derry in the quarter-final of the 2018 Ulster Senior Football Championship — a match in which, despite being only on the field of play for little over ten minutes, he provided the pass to Cian Mulligan that led to Mulligan scoring Donegal's second goal of the game. Ó Baoill made another substitute appearance in the semi-final win over Down, likewise in the final, as Donegal secured that year's championship.

 Donegal qualified for the 2019 National Football League Division 2 final and Ó Baoill started the game as Donegal defeated Meath to win the title.

 Ó Baoill came on as a substitute in the final of the 2019 Ulster Senior Football Championship against Cavan, scoring one point and claiming his second Ulster senior title.
 He started against Fermanagh in the quarter-final and was a substitute in the semi-final win over Tyrone.

+Personal life

+Ó Baoill was "away" for some of his club's 2023 season.